orthanc-mirrors/orthanc-book/Sphinx/source/plugins/google-cloud-platform.rst

 .. highlight:: json

-You can use this information as follows in order to create a configuration for Orthanc that is equivalent to the one using the full JSON::
+You can copy/paste these fields as follows in order to create a configuration for Orthanc that is equivalent to the one using the full JSON::